International Violence Against Women Act

 Representative Jan Schakowsky (IL) has re-introduced the International Violence Against Women Act (I-VAWA) in the House, with bipartisan support from Reps.
 Nita Lowey (D-NY), Eliot Engel (D-NY), Debbie Wasserman Schultz (D-FL), Richard Hanna (R-NY), and Chris Gibson (R-NY).

-We applaud these representatives for their continued effort and dedication to end violence against women and girls globally.
-An estimated one out of every three women worldwide will be physically, sexually or otherwise abused during her lifetime—with rates reaching 70 percent in some countries.
-Violence against women and girls includes harmful practices that range from rape to domestic violence, to acid burnings and dowry deaths, and so-called “honor killings.”
+The NTF applauds these representatives for their continued effort and dedication to end violence against women and girls globally.
+An estimated one out of every three women worldwide will be physically, sexually or otherwise abused during her lifetime -- with rates reaching 70% in some countries.
+Violence against women and girls includes harmful practices that range from rape to domestic violence, to acid burnings and dowry deaths, and so-called "honor killings."

 I-VAWA calls for a comprehensive U.S. response to end violence against women and girls globally by:

 - Directing the Department of State and USAID to develop a comprehensive multi-sectoral strategy to prevent and respond to gender-based violence;

 - Integrating efforts to prevent and respond to violence against women and girls as part of U.S. foreign assistance programs including health, education, economic growth, legal reform, political participation, social norm change, humanitarian assistance, and foreign security training, among others;

 - Supporting overseas non-governmental and community based organizations working to end violence against women and girls; and,

 - Ensuring uniform data collection and accountability measures are in place to rack investments in programs that address gender-based violence.